laurenlolak/Product-Management-Work/README.md

   <img src="Cymbus Branded Cover Pic.PNG"
      alt="Cymbus Branded Cover Pic.PNG"
-  width="356" height="420" />
+     style="float: left; width="356" height="420" />

-  <b>White Paper: 9 Transformative Benefits for Enterprises of Any Size</b>
+<style="float: right; <b>White Paper: 9 Transformative Benefits for Enterprises of Any Size</b>

-This white paper examines the cloud phone systems can be leveraged by businesses of any size to gain substantial benefits.
+This white paper examines the cloud phone systems can be leveraged by businesses of any size to gain substantial benefits.>

   <UL><LI><a href="Cymbus Whitepaper - 9 Transformative Benefits for Enterprises of Any Size.pdf">View Here</a>
 </UL>